Gulf of Fonseca mangroves

 The Gulf of Fonseca mangroves ecoregion (WWF ID: NT1412) covers the brackish mangrove forests around the Gulf of Fonseca on the Pacific Ocean.
 The Gulf is the meeting point El Salvador, Honduras, and Nicaragua.
-The Gulf is one of the two primary nesting sites of the critically endangered Hawksbill turtle (Eretmochelys imbricata) in the eastern Pacific.
-In the Honduras portion, there are seven nature reserves that collectively make up a RAMSAR wetland of international importance ("Sistema de Humedales de la Zona Sur de Honduras"), providing protection for migratory birds, sea turtle, and fish.
+The Gulf is one of the two primary nesting sites of the critically endangered hawksbill sea turtle in the eastern Pacific.
+In the Honduras portion, there are seven nature reserves that collectively make up a Ramsar wetland of international importance ("Sistema de Humedales de la Zona Sur de Honduras"), providing protection for migratory birds, sea turtle, and fish.

 Location and description

 There are a variety of habitat types on the margins of the Gulf of Fonseca - mangrove forests, mudflats, sandy beaches and rocky cliffs.
 The mangroves tend to line the lagoons, bays, and flat lowlands.

 Climate

 The climate of the ecoregion is Tropical savanna climate - dry winter (Köppen climate classification (Aw)).
 This climate is characterized by relatively even temperatures throughout the year, and a pronounced dry season.
 The driest month has less than 60 mm of precipitation, and is drier than the average month.